ibm-cloud-docs/vpc/cn-create-interface.md

 To create a cluster network interface with the API, follow these steps:

 1. Set up your API environment [with the right variables](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
-1. Store any additional variables to be used in the API commands; for example:
+1. Store any additional variables to be used in the API commands.
+For example:

    `version` (string): The API version, in format `YYYY-MM-DD`.